 'Capital Requirements Directive (CRD)' Directive 2013/36/EU, a component of the CRD IV package which accompanies the Capital Requirements Regulation and sets out macroprudential standards including the Countercyclical Capital Buffer and capital buffers for systemically important institutions.
 Directive (EU) 2019/878, published as part of the EU Risk Reduction Measure package, amends the CRD.
 These amendments entered into force from 27 June 2019, with EU member states required to adopt the measures within Directive (EU) 2019/878 by 28 December 2020.
-CRD forms part of UK law pursuant to the European Union (Withdrawal) Act 2018, as amended, and was subject to the temporary transitional powers available to UK regulators to delay or phase-in on-shoring changes to UK regulatory requirements arising at the end of the transition period until 31 March 2022.
+CRD forms part of UK law by virtue of the European Union (Withdrawal) Act 2018, as amended.

-'Capital Requirements Regulation (CRR)' Regulation (EU) No 575/2013, a component of the CRD IV package which accompanies the Capital Requirements Directive and sets out detailed rules for capital eligibility, the calculation of RWAs, the measurement of leverage, the management of large exposures and minimum standards for liquidity.
-Between 27 June 2019 and 28 June 2023, CRR will be amended in line with the requirements of amending Regulation (EU) 2019/876 (CRR II).
-CRR, as amended by CRR II, forms part of UK law pursuant to the European Union (Withdrawal) Act 2018, as amended, and was subject to the temporary transitional powers available to UK regulators to delay or phase-in on-shoring changes to UK regulatory requirements arising at the end of the transition period until 31 March 2022.
+'Capital Requirements Regulation (CRR)' Regulation (EU) No 575/2013, as amended by Regulation (EU) 2019/876 (CRR II), a component of the CRD IV package which accompanies the Capital Requirements Directive and sets out detailed rules for capital eligibility, the calculation of RWAs, the measurement of leverage, the management of large exposures and minimum standards for liquidity.
+CRR, as amended by CRR II, forms part of UK law by virtue of the European Union (Withdrawal) Act 2018, as amended.

-[•]Capital Requirements Regulation II (CRR II)[•] Regulation (EU) 2019/876, amending Regulation (EU) No 575/2013 (CRR).
+'Capital Requirements Regulation II (CRR II)' Regulation (EU) 2019/876, amending Regulation (EU) No 575/2013 (CRR).
 This is a component of the EU Risk Reduction Measure package.
-The requirements set out in CRR II will be introduced between 27 June 2019 and 28 June 2023.
+The requirements set out in CRR II were introduced between 27 June 2019 and 28 June 2023.
 Following a consultation process in 2021, the PRA finalised their implementation of the CRR II package through Policy Statement 22/21.
 The finalised requirements were implemented in the UK through the PRA Rulebook with effect from 1 January 2022.

-[']Capital requirements on the underlying exposures (KIRB)' An approach available to banks when calculating RWAs for securitisation exposures.
+'Capital requirements on the underlying exposures (KIRB)' An approach available to banks when calculating RWAs for securitisation exposures.
 This is based upon the RWA amounts that would be calculated under the IRB approach for the underlying pool of securitised exposures in the programme, had such exposures not been securitised.